apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 ADBC combines the advantages of the latter two solutions under one API.
 In other words, ADBC provides a set of API definitions that client applications code to.
-These API definitions are Arrow based.
+These API definitions are Arrow-based.
-The application then links to or loads drivers for the actual database, that implement the API definitions.
+The application then links to or loads drivers for the actual database, which implement the API definitions.
 If the database is Arrow-native, the driver can just pass the data through without conversion.
 Otherwise, the driver converts the data to Arrow format first.